 Will a VPN help avoid Australia’s data retention law?

 A VPN provides a great many privacy protections that we think everyone should take advantage of.
+This is especially true in Australia where a 2017 report found that in the previous 12 months, cybercrime rates had increased by 15% to 47,000 incidents.
 However, within the specific context of Australia’s 2015 data retention law, they won’t do much good.

 Google is full of articles claiming that a VPN will prevent ISPs from gathering metadata, but unfortunately that is not true.
 A VPN hides the contents of your internet traffic and your location from the outside world, but you still have to rely on your ISP’s network to get there.
 Strictly speaking a VPN cannot prevent an ISP from logging your location, device details, and traffic volume.